miayam/learn-css/008 Layout/README.md

 # Layout

 Back in early 90s, you can only use `<table>` to lay out a web page.
-Now, we've got modern CSS at your disposal.
+Now, we've got modern CSS at our disposal.

 First of all, we must understand what `display` property does to an element.